“Seven times a day I praise you” – Psalm 119:164

 As monastic communities developed, they formed their entire lives upon the rhythm of daily prayer.
 They consisted of prayers, a psalm, appointed Bible readings, canticles, and the Lord’s Prayer.
 Eventually seven offices developed: Matins, Prime, Terce, Sext, None, Vespers, and Compline.
 St. Benedict’s Rule (ca. 540) establishes common pattern: Nocturns and Lauds (middle of night), Prime (6:00), Terce (9:00), Sext (12:00), Nones (3:00), Vespers (sunset) and Compline (before bed).

 Each office included Psalms, Scripture Reading, Verses and Responses, and Set Prayers.

-At St. Michael’s, we practice the Daily Office by offering Morning Prayer weekdays at 8 am and Evening Prayer daily at 5 pm.
-Currently, we are meeting via Zoom.
+At St. Michael’s, we practice the Daily Office by offering Morning Prayer weekdays at 8 am.
+Currently, we are meeting via Zoom all weekdays and in-person/hybrid on Tuesdays and Wednesdays in the Chapel.
 Please check out our Prayer page to find the links.